Absolute Power (comics): Issue #3: "Last Stand"

 In Gateway City, Hawkgirl asks for backup as she and Mammoth are attacked by Amazo robots.
 The remaining heroes land on Themyscira where Donna Troy and Wonder Woman convince Nubia to provide refuge.
-Barry Allen manages to get Kryptonite from the Fortress of Solitude, Black Canary and Green Arrow's team have gone out to uncover Green Arrow's motivations, Hal Jordan retrieves Waller's weapons, and Superman, Batman, Wonder Woman, Robin, and Damian have gone out on their separate missions.
-Nightwing instructs Aquaman, Blue Beetle, Red Tornado and Yara Flor to go take out John Starr in Amanda Waller's headquarters, Donna Troy and the Amazons defend Themiscyra, and the rest will have to save the remaining heroes.
-Failsafe attacks the Minster of Shanghai, and Brainiac Queen starts absorbing data from all Internet servers.
+Barry Allen manages to get kryptonite from the Fortress of Solitude, Black Canary and Green Arrow's team have gone out to uncover Green Arrow's motivations, Hal Jordan retrieves Waller's weapons, and Superman, Batman, Wonder Woman, and Robin have gone out on separate missions.
+Nightwing instructs Aquaman, Blue Beetle, Red Tornado and Yara Flor to go take out Time Commander in Amanda Waller's headquarters, Donna Troy and the Amazons defend Themyscira, and the rest will have to save the remaining heroes.
+Failsafe attacks the Minister of Shanghai, and Brainiac Queen starts absorbing data from all Internet servers.
 Amanda Waller is enraged that the Amazo robots are gaining morality and sentience and tells Failsafe to initiate a partial reboot.
-Aquaman's team is attacked by Bizarro, but they quickly dispatch him and find Starr.
+Aquaman's team is attacked by Bizarro, but they quickly dispatch him and find Time Commander.
 They are then attacked by Black Alice and Deadeye.
 During the chaos, one of Aquaman's team members is killed.
-Brainiac Queen and Jon Kent attack Themiscyra, but with the help of Nightwing, Mister Terrific and Artemis of Bana-Mighdall, Jon is freed from Waller's control.
+Brainiac Queen and Jon Kent attack Themyscira, but with the help of Nightwing, Mister Terrific and Artemis of Bana-Mighdall, Jon is freed from Waller's control.
 Jon Kent defeats Brainiac Queen by showing her that Waller is the true enemy.
-Batman and Superman arrive and they teleport Brainiac Queen to Pluto by using the Mother Box, with Zatanna reporting that she and Superman have unlocked the Dark Paths to enable teleportation, and Batman confronts Starr on how he can return everyone's powers.
+Batman and Superman arrive and they teleport Brainiac Queen to Pluto by using the Mother Box, with Zatanna reporting that she and Superman have unlocked the Dark Paths to enable teleportation, and Batman confronts Time Commander on how he can return everyone's powers.
 Meanwhile, Barry Allen is directed by Steve Trevor to head to the basement of Waller's base, and discovers that she is assembling a multiversal army.